 Saturday, May 9, 2009

 My cousin Erin invited us to a wine bar on Elizabeth Street last night to celebrate her birthday.
 You remember Erin; she is my god daughter, and organized our family Christmas party in a restaurant in Park Slope, Brooklyn, this year.
 When Erin was born in Albany, New York, I was going to law school there.
 I ran over to the hospital to see the infant, and I was her first visitor.
 And twenty-seven years later, here we are, celebrating on Elizabeth Street in New York City.
-Love that.

 Before the get together, TD and I wandered along Elizabeth Street which is in Nolita, "north of Little Italy."
 It's really east Soho.
 Erin lived on Elizabeth Street before she moved to Park Slope, and the street has lots of great charming shops.